mountaineerbr/shellChatGPT/man/README.md

     chatgpt.sh -cc -m gpt-4-vision-preview

     [...]
-    Q: In this first user prompt, what can you see? | https://i.imgur.com/wpXKyRo.jpeg
+    Q: In this first user prompt, what can you see?  https://i.imgur.com/wpXKyRo.jpeg

+#### 2.6 Text, PDF, Doc, and URL Dumps

+The user may add a *filepath* or *URL* to the end of the prompt.
+The file is then read and the text content appended to the user prompt.
+This is a basic text feature that works with any model.

+    chatgpt.sh -cc

+    [...]
+    Q: What is this page: https://example.com

+    Q: Help me study this paper. ~/Downloads/Prigogine\ Perspective\ on\ Nature.pdf

+In the second example, the *PDF* will be dumped as text.

+For PDF text dump support, `poppler/abiword` is required.
+For *doc* and *odt* doc files, `LibreOffice` is required.
+See **Optional Packages** section.

+Also note that file path containing whitespaces must be **blackslash-escaped**.

-#### 2.6 Commands
+#### 2.7 Commands

 While in chat mode, the following commands can be invoked in the new prompt to execute a task or set parameters.
 The command operator may be